dulhara79/OOP_Lab_Sheets/README.md

 # OOP_Lab_Sheets
-This repository include all the oop labsheets with their answers.
+This repository includes all the OOP lab sheets with their answers.

+# To find answers follow direction given below.
+    LabSheet > src